Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Convex uses cryptographic primitives for the following functions:

 * Digital Signature (Ed25519)
-  * For every Transaction submitted
+  * For every Transaction submitted by a Client
-  * For every Block proposed by a peer for consensus
+  * For every Block proposed by a Peer for consensus
+  * For every Ordering constructed and shared by a Peer
-  * For every Belief shared by a peer on the gossip network
+  * For every Belief shared by a Peer on the gossip network
 * Cryptographic Hashes (SHA3-256)
-  * For every Cell which forms part of a Decentralised Data Object, a hash of its byte encoding is computed for storage, identity, indexing and verification purposes
+  * For every Cell which forms part of a Decentralised Data Value, a hash of its byte encoding is computed for storage, identity, indexing and verification purposes.
+This is effectively equal to the VID.
   * For every key value used in a map data structure, its hash is computed (if necessary)
 * Standard approaches used to store and protect keys in common key file formats (e.g. .pem, .pfx)